- Licensee Search

 - Section 4 — Grading, Drainage, and Construction Documentation

-The LARE is changing beginning in September 2012 with the final change in December 2012.
-The five-section exam will become a four-section exam.
-All four sections of the exam will be computer-based to improve relevance, reliability, and accessibility for all candidates.
-The five-section exam consists of sections A through E. After the LARE transition, the four-section exam will be identified as sections 1 through 4.
-A LARE Transition Chart has been created by CLARB and is a good tool to use to see how the current sections of the LARE will translate to four sections.
+CLARB began administering a new LARE in September 2012.
+The new four-section exam format (1-4) has replaced the five-section exam (A-E).
+All four sections of the exam are computer-based to improve relevance, reliability, and accessibility for all candidates.
+A LARE Transition Chart has been created by CLARB and is a good tool to use to see how the previous sections of the LARE were translated to the new four sections.

 The California Supplemental Examination